Updated 11 November 2023

 As mentioned above, the closure of Hammersmith Bridge to traffic in April 2019 has caused a diversion of traffic via East Sheen to Chiswick Bridge.
 The Richmond Park Traffic Management Plan has effectively extended the diversion from Sheen Gate to Richmond Gate.
 Our Society has been liaising with TfL to get Hammersmith Bridge restored as soon as possible but TfL funds have suffered under lockdown and it is now up to Central Government to help foot the bill.
-On 14 August the bridge was closed also to pedestrians, cycles and boat traffic due to widening cracks in the pedestals.
-Central Government has now appointed a Taskforce to take over the management of the restoration which is now likely to take at least six years.
-‘The Taskforce has indicated that the Government will provide the necessary funding but that LB Hammersmith will be expected to contribute.
+On 14 August 2019 the bridge was closed also to pedestrians, cycles and boat traffic beneath due to widening cracks in the pedestals.
+Central Government subsequently appointed a Taskforce to take over the management of the restoration which is now likely to last at least six years.
+‘The Taskforce has indicated that the Government will provide the necessary funding but that LB Hammersmith will be expected to contribute and must produce a Business Plan.
 It is currently awaiting the Borough’s reply.